 Oral Hygiene Tips for Seniors

-Plaque can quickly build up on a senior’s teeth leading to tooth decay and gum disease; there are also many other issues related to teeth and oral hygiene in seniors, which we will discuss further.
+Plaque can quickly build up on a senior’s teeth, leading to tooth decay and gum disease.
+There are also many other issues related to teeth and oral hygiene in seniors, which we will discuss further.

 Dental Health Issues in Seniors